btroncone/learn-rxjs/subjects/behaviorsubject.md

 ---

-:bulb: If you want the last emitted value(s) on subscription, but do not need to supply a seed value, check out [ReplaySubject](replaysubject.md) instead!
+💡 If you want the last emitted value(s) on subscription, but do not need to supply a seed value, check out [ReplaySubject](replaysubject.md) instead!

 ---